-All mortgage borrowers are jointly and severally liable for mortgage payments.
-If one of the parties stops paying, then the other/others will have to make up the shortfall to prevent the mortgage from falling into arrears.
-Arrears on a mortgage may stop you from getting another mortgage in the future.
-Think of it like this: you don’t own 50% of a property, you own 100% of it jointly.
+It’s important to know that all mortgage borrowers are jointly and severally responsible for mortgage payments.
+With this in mind, if one of the parties stops paying, then the other parties involved have to help with the shortfall to avoid the mortgage falling into arrears.
+This can stop you from getting another mortgage in the future.
+See it as you not owning 50% of a property but 100% of it jointly.

-Even if you can demonstrate that you have been able to maintain mortgage payments since your ex moved out does not guarantee that a Lender will agree to your request to put the mortgage into your sole name.
-Lenders like the idea that there are two people to pursue in the event of arrears occurring.
+Regardless of if you can show that you have managed to maintain mortgage payments since your ex moved out does not always mean that a lender will agree to your request to put the mortgage into your sole name.
+Lender do prefer two people to pursue in case of arrears occurring.

-To remove someone, they will carry out a brand-new affordability assessment, precisely in the same way as they would at the point of purchase if the Lender declines the request you.
-You should contact a Mortgage Advisor in Leicester to see if other Lenders would agree to your request to transfer the mortgage into your name.
-It can be worth talking to family members to see if they can help you out.
+When it comes to removing someone, they will carry out a brand-new affordability assessment, in the exact way as they would at the point of purchase if the lender declines the request.
+It’s best that you get in touch with a Mortgage Advisor in Leicester to look at if other lenders would agree to your request to transfer the mortgage into your name.

-If you and your partner split up and you leave the family home, then you remain responsible for mortgage payments with them.
-A typical case even if you agree with your ex that they will make all the payments.
+In the circumstance where you and your partner split up and you leave the family home, you are still responsible for mortgage payments with them.
+Regardless if you agree with your ex that they will make all the payments it’s still your responsibility.
 If you are sending your partner money each month, you should keep an eye on your credit report to ensure they are paying the mortgage.

-If they default, then it will impact your score.
+Choosing to default, will impact your score.
 If you get connected to an old mortgage, then the payments for that will be considered if you subsequently want to buy a new home of your own.
 That will mean Lenders might not lend you as much as you would like.
 Buying a home with anyone is a risk, so you need to go into it with your eyes open.